Historic Scotland, on behalf of Scottish Ministers, has compiled an inventory of nationally important battlefields

 Inch Cape Offshore Ltd: Electricity Substation

-The Inch Cape Offshore Ltd substation development lies within the inventory area at Prestonpans, which is why we were consulted.
-We concluded that the proposal to build the substation on the site would not have a significant impact on the battlefield landscape, particularly in light of the existing development in this part of the battlefield.
-We did accept that there may be an impact upon unknown archaeological remains.
-However, in granting consent, conditions will be put in place to ensure that archaeological investigations occur both prior to and during development phases.
-Such a programme of archaeological investigations would be agreed in advance by the Local Authority.
+The Inch Cape Offshore Ltd substation development lies within the historic battlefield at Prestonpans, which is why we were consulted.
+We concluded that the proposal to build the substation on the site would not have a significant adverse impact on the battlefield landscape, particularly in light of the existing features in this part of the battlefield, for example, the railway embankment.
+In our advice to the planning authority, we did highlight that there is potential for impact upon archaeological remains associated with the battle.
+A full copy of Historic Scotland’s advice to the planning authority can be seen here: Letter to East Lothian Council (22 July 2014)

 Scottish Enterprise: Cockenzie Energy Park